ECLabs/Eaton-Feeder/README.md

 You'll need to follow the instructions here for installing go: https://golang.org/doc/install

+You will also need kafka servers running for the program to interact with.
+You can get kafka quickly started by following the instructions here: http://kafka.apache.org/documentation.html#quickstart

 Git is also required to pull down the code.

-Once you have both installed (with your GOPATH set), just run:
+Once you have everything installed (with your GOPATH set), just run:

 ```sh
 $ go get github.com/ECLabs/Eaton-Feeder